 I have three children and seven grandchildren.
 I worked full time while raising my family.
 I have been there.

 Of course, time is money and you have things to do, right?
 You will get to the things you were asked to do, but sometimes other things are more important.
-Okay, then try thinking of life as a day care center filled with needy children who must be kept safe by you, their temporary guardian.
+Okay, then try thinking of life as a daycare center filled with needy children who must be kept safe by you, their temporary guardian.
 You change the diaper of one of the children and toss the diaper to the side thinking you’ll pick it up later because right now you have your hands full with the children.
 One of the children finds the diaper and opens it.
-They get sick from the contents and have to go to the hospital, but you were going to throw it away eventually, right?
-Now there is a sick child, a possible law suit (who are we kidding, the law suit is probable), and a good chance your day care center will close down.
+They get sick from the contents and have to go to the hospital; but you were going to throw it away eventually, right?
+Now there is a sick child, a possible lawsuit (who are we kidding, the lawsuit is probable), and a good chance your daycare center (or wherever you have been working) will close down.
 Now want to hear the worst part?
 You could go to jail.
 See how important it is to NOT procrastinate?

 You Were Suppose To Feed Him Hours Ago